Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Related Work

+Investigating whether CA personality should match user personality requires configuring all five traits simultaneously.
+Prior studies have been limited to examining one trait at a time \cite{volkel_examining_2021, gnewuch_effect_2020}, but if alignment effects depend on holistic profile similarity rather than isolated trait matches, as the mixed findings reviewed in Subsection \ref{subsec:personality-alignment} suggest, then studying these effects demands concurrent medium-level control across the full Big Five.
+While \citet{serapio-garcia_personality_2025} demonstrate concurrent shaping, their evaluation focuses only on the lowest and highest intensities, leaving open whether stable medium-level expressions can be achieved when all five traits are shaped simultaneously.

-Existing personality prompting approaches create practical limitations.
-Persona backstories can conflict with role fidelity in specialized agents, and concurrent mid-range expression remains unestablished.
-While recent advances demonstrate the feasibility of systematic personality control through prompting, we still lack evidence of how these capabilities affect user perceptions in applied contexts where CAs are designed to help users accomplish specific goals.
+This reveals two interrelated gaps.
+First, no existing prompting framework has demonstrated concurrent medium-level control across all Big Five traits, which is a prerequisite for studying holistic personality alignment.
+Second, we lack evidence of how LLM-based CAs’ personality affects user perceptions in applied contexts where CAs are designed to help users accomplish specific goals.